ostryi/discord-jacky-sparrow/README.md

-# DiscordMusicBot
+# Discord Music Bot named Jacky
-Discord bot that's playing music in channel
+Discord bot for playing music in a channel.